Berneray, North Uist

 Berneray (Beàrnaraigh na Hearadh) is an island and community in the Sound of Harris, Scotland.
 It is one of fifteen inhabited islands in the Outer Hebrides.
 It is famed for its rich and colourful history which has attracted much tourism.
 It lies within the South Lewis, Harris and North Uist National Scenic Area, one of 40 such areas in Scotland which are defined so as to identify areas of exceptional scenery and to ensure its protection from inappropriate development.

-With an area of 10.1 km2, Berneray rises to a height of 305 ft at Beinn Shlèibhe (Moor Hill) and 278 ft at Borve Hill.
+With an area of 10.1 km2, Berneray rises to a height of 305 ft at Beinn Shlèibhe (Moor Hill) and 278 ft at Cnoc Bhuirgh (Borve Hill).
 It is known for its sandy beaches backed with sand dunes.
-The west beach, a three-mile stretch of wide, clean and often deserted sand, is widely acclaimed.
+Tràigh Iar (West Beach), a three-mile stretch of wide, clean and often deserted sand, is widely acclaimed.

 There is strong evidence that points to Berneray being inhabited since the Bronze Age, and possibly before.
 The island is scattered with ancient sacred sites, stone circles, signs of Viking inhabitation and historical buildings, some several centuries old.

 Although Berneray is geographically closer to North Uist, it is part of the Bays of Harris Estate and under the Parish of Harris.

 Etymology

 The name "Berneray" is from the Old Norse Bjarnar-øy and means either "Bjorn's island" or possibly "bear island".
-This island is known by Gaelic speakers as Beàrnaraigh na Hearadh, meaning "Berneray of Harris" to distinguish it from Beàrnaraigh Cheann Bharraigh, literally "Berneray of Barra Head ", now usually known in English simply as Barra Head.
+This island is known by Gaelic speakers as Beàrnaraigh na Hearadh, meaning "Berneray of Harris" to distinguish it from Beàrnaraigh Cheann Bharraigh, literally "Berneray of Barra Head", now usually known in English simply as Barra Head and Beàrnaraigh Leòdhais, known as Great Bernera.
 More recently Gaelic speakers have also used Beàrnaraigh Uibhist, i.e. "Berneray of Uist" to refer to the northern Berneray.

 Demographics

 In common with most islands in the Outer Hebrides, the population declined during the 19th and 20th centuries.
 However, the past few years has seen a stabilisation.
 The island's population was 138 as recorded by the 2011 census a small rise since 2001 when there were 136 usual residents.
 During the same period Scottish island populations as a whole grew by 4% to 103,702.
+By 2022 the usually resident population was 142.
 Most people on Berneray speak Scottish Gaelic, many as a first language.